 Which means one thing — I really do not like going into jewelry stores.

-When my lovely wife and I were engaged in the mid-2000's, shopping on the internet wasn't a novelty but people were not buying high dollar items and hoping it would arrive in the mail.
-Amazon Prime was created in 2005 but wasn't as ubiquitous as it is today.
+When my lovely wife and I were engaged in the mid-2000s, shopping on the internet wasn’t a novelty but people were not buying high dollar items and hoping it would arrive in the mail.

-If you're looking to buy a diamond ring online, chances are you've heard of Blue Nile too.
-You've probably also heard that they can offer diamonds up to 40% lower – but can you trust them?
+If you’re looking to buy a diamond ring online, chances are you’ve heard of Blue Nile too.
+You’ve probably also heard that they can offer diamonds up to 40% lower – but can you trust them?
 Are they legitimate?
-Is “up to” just marketing speak?
+Is it safe to buy something so expensive online?

 History of Blue Nile